KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 ### 8.4 Composite Asymmetries

 In composite architectures (§6), the Soul / Mind asymmetry may differ across the component profiles.
-An autism–ADHD composite might exhibit Mind-dominant autistic features (deep systematization) alongside Soul-dominant ADHD features (broad empathic sensitivity), producing a cognitive profile of unusual structural range — the capacity for both rigorous analysis and deep affective resonance, operating through different structural pathways.
+An autism–ADHD composite might exhibit Mind-prevalent autistic features (deep systematization) alongside Soul-prevalent ADHD features (broad empathic sensitivity), producing a cognitive profile of unusual structural range — the capacity for both rigorous analysis and deep affective resonance, operating through different structural pathways.

 This explains why neurodivergent individuals often report experiencing the world as simultaneously overwhelming and fascinating — the Soul and Mind dimensions may be operating at high \( I_c \) through different structural emphases simultaneously, producing a richness of experience that oscillating configurations do not encounter.